 - If you don't have smoked paprika you can use paprika or sweet paprika instead.

-- To make the spice rub less spicy, decrease the amount of cayenne, or omit it altogether.
+- To make the spice rub less spicy: decrease the amount of cayenne, or omit it altogether.

-- To make the blackened seasoning sweeter, add an extra tablespoon of brown sugar or coconut sugar.
+- To make the blackened seasoning sweeter: add an extra tablespoon of brown sugar or coconut sugar.

 How to serve:

-- Top it with mango habanero salsa.
+- Top it with mango habanero salsa, the best chunky guacamole, or another fruit salsa.

 - Serve it over rice or pasta.